 Added by GenomeSpaceTeam on 2015.04.22

-Last updated on over 1 year ago.
+Last updated on almost 2 years ago.

 Do phenotypically different expression datasets share a common signature?
 Can the signature distinguish phenotypes in an independent dataset?

 This recipe provides one method for identifying a consensus gene signature from a training set of several phenotypically distinct gene expression dataset.
 The recipe then validates the ability of the consensus signature to accurately distinguish phenotypes by using an independent test gene expression dataset.
 An example use case of this recipe is when an investigator may want to develop a gene expression signature to predict a specific phenotype, such as cancer or another disease.

 Background information: What is a consensus gene expression signature?